CristianLovito/olist-sales-funnel-analysis/README.md

 - ❌ 6,907 rows

 *Note:
 I was also curious about this aspect, but it doesn’t fit directly into the current step.
-I wanted to show this data as part of a future step.
+I wanted to show this data as part of a future analysis.
 Specifically, I plan to explore if the orders delivered later than estimated are linked to customer complaints.*

 ---

 ### ✅ Step 4: Join with Reviews — Customer Satisfaction Analysis

-In this step, we integrated the `olist_order_reviews` table to incorporate customer satisfaction scores and focus on orders with positive feedback.
+In this step, we integrated the `olist_order_reviews` table to incorporate **customer satisfaction scores** and focus on orders with positive feedback.

 ```sql
 WITH cleaned_orders_step4 AS (